 - How the Agency makes decisions under enactments and schemes we operate,

-Write to the FOI Officer, Housing Agency, 53 Upper Mount Street, Dublin 2.
-In your letter you should:
+Contact the FOI Officer, Housing Agency, 53 Upper Mount Street, Dublin 2.
+In your correspondence you should:

 - Refer to the FOI Act and enclose the appropriate fee if applicable (see below)